mikeletulle/LegoWorkshop/README.md

 The Color Sensor `.color()` readings are unreliable for this board, so `.reflection()` is used.

-Use **color_calibrater.py** to measure reflection values on each zone.
+Use **color_calibrater.py** to measure reflection values on each zone. pybricksdev run ble color_calibrater.py and notice RED values on each color and replace in contamination_sorter.py as shown here:

 ### Example classifier